velovision/rearview/README.md

 # Standalone Mode

-If no client is connected to port 5000 after one minute of boot or within any ten-second window after that, Velovision Rearview will stop the TCP stream and start standalone mode, which saves videos to the onboard SD card.
+If no client is connected to port 5000 after one minute of boot, Velovision Rearview will stop the TCP stream and start standalone mode, which saves videos to the onboard SD card.

+Making a `restart-stream-mode` PUT request put it in streaming mode and wait another minute.

 Standalone mode means stopping `systemd/velovision-camera-mjpeg-over-tcp.service`, and starting `systemd/velovision-standalone-mode.service`.